-Anna and Noah met four years ago; a few months after Anna came to London to work.
-After they met they never left each other’s sides.
-In London they took biking trips, wandered around the markets and galleries, and traveled.
+Anna and Noah met four years ago; a few months after Anna moved to London for work.
 Two years later they were visiting Jerusalem where Noah got down on one knee and proposed to Anna.
 The next morning, they called their families to tell them the good news and then celebrated with friends in Tel Aviv.

 After the engagement, wedding planning started right away.
 The process took about one year, giving guests from abroad enough time to plan their trip to Israel.
 Anna said the planning required countless Skype calls and frequent visits to Israel.
 She wanted to be sure that their guests would be able to have a memorable and enjoyable visit to the Holy Land and many close friends organized a weeklong tour of the country.

 Anna and Noah’s wedding took place in the Carmel forest.
 The view from the hotel and all of the natural surroundings were absolutely breathtaking.
 The decorations and flowers at the wedding helped create the atmosphere of a magical garden.
 While planning the wedding, Anna realized how much she wanted it to be a personal event so she decided to hang pictures of their families on the trees.
 The reception desk was vintage and had various items and family photos on it.
 Tables were given names instead of numbers and each name told a story and were significant milestones in their relationship.
 Many different cocktails at the bar were named after family and friends.
 This wedding was an intimate event that incorporated the people that the couple were closest to.